ryanthomas92/promises/README.md

 1. What is a promise?
 1. What does it mean for a promise to be pending, fulfilled, resolved, and rejected?
-1. How does promise "chaining" work?
-1. Draw the lifecycle of a promise.

 ### "Deferred" and Promises